stackitcloud/stackit-cli/docs/stackit_config_set.md

       --iaas-custom-endpoint string                                IaaS API base URL, used in calls to this API --identity-provider-custom-client-id string                  Identity Provider client ID, used for user authentication --identity-provider-custom-well-known-configuration string   Identity Provider well-known OpenID configuration URL, used for user authentication
-      --load-balancer-custom-endpoint string                       Load Balancer API base URL, used in calls to this API --logme-custom-endpoint string                               LogMe API base URL, used in calls to this API --mariadb-custom-endpoint string                             MariaDB API base URL, used in calls to this API
+      --intake-custom-endpoint string                              Intake API base URL, used in calls to this API --load-balancer-custom-endpoint string                       Load Balancer API base URL, used in calls to this API --logme-custom-endpoint string                               LogMe API base URL, used in calls to this API --mariadb-custom-endpoint string                             MariaDB API base URL, used in calls to this API